Mental Health Advance Directive

 Legal Status of MHAD

-MHADs are legal in West Virginia because they fall within the “substantially in compliance” provision of the West Virginia Health Care Decisions Act, §16-30-1 et seq: “An expressed directive contained in a living will or medical power of attorney or by any other means the health care provider determines to be reliable shall be followed.”
+MHADs are legal in West Virginia because they fall within the “substantially in compliance” provision of the West Virginia Health Care Decisions Act, §16-30-1 et seq: “An expressed directive contained in a living will or medical power of attorney or by any other means the health care clinician determines to be reliable shall be followed.”

 MHADs are also to be followed according to the West Virginia Code of State Regulations64CSR74 which states in '64-74-5.5 “An advance psychiatric directive shall be honored…”